 If Cells to be Deactivated List Item IE is contained in the GNB-CU CONFIGURATION UPDATE message, the gNB-DU shall deactivate the cell indicated by NR CGI IE.

 If Cells to be Activated List Item IE is contained in the GNB-CU CONFIGURATION UPDATE message and the indicated cells are already activated, the gNB-DU shall update the cell information received in Cells to be Activated List Item IE.

+If Cells to be Activated List Item IE is contained in the GNB-CU CONFIGURATION UPDATE message, and the indicated cell includes the IAB Info gNB CU IE, the gNB-DU shall apply the gNB-DU resource configuration included in this IE for this cell.

 If the gNB-CU System Information IE is contained in the gNB-CU CONFIGURATION UPDATE message, the gNB-DU shall include the Dedicated SI Delivery Needed UE List IE in the GNB-CU CONFIGURATION UPDATE ACKNOWLEDGE message for UEs that are unable to receive system information from broadcast.

 If Dedicated SI Delivery Needed UE List IE is contained in the GNB-CU CONFIGURATION UPDATE ACKNOWLEDGE message, the gNB-CU should take it into account when informing the UE of the updated system information via the dedicated RRC message.